 - If possible, spend some time abroad either through an internship or an exchange term or even by going through a full degree program abroad.

 - Research the different players and the consulting industry.
 It is important to have a thorough understanding of the companies you are applying to, as well as the consulting industry as a whole.
 This will help you tailor your application and stand out as an informed and knowledgeable candidate.
-We have written a ton of articles on all stages of the application as well as the lifestyle of top-tier consultants.

 You can find more information here: